 This programme is designed to build leadership capacity and skills among young people, with a specific focus placed on capacitation and enskilling self-reliance that enables youth to become community development leaders and managers, as well as productive and thriving adults in society.

-In Football4Youth, 32 local coaches at a CWP site go through an intensive course accredited by the South African Football Association (SAFA), to provide football and lifeskills coaching to youth in schools.
-Around 1200 youth in each site participate in the programme and form soccer leagues.
+In Football4Youth, local coaches at community level go through an intensive course accredited by the South African Football Association (SAFA), to provide football and lifeskills coaching to youth in schools.
+Around 1200 youth in each community participate in the programme and form soccer leagues.
 SAFA Development Agency hosts this initiative, and accredits qualified coaches with a D Certificate, for grassroots coaching.